sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ### Sequencing Depth:

-How many sequencing runs (or depth) do you require per sample?
-The standard number of sequencing runs per sample is 10,000 or 1x depth, and tends to be sufficient (Lundin et al. 2012).
-Should you desire high sequencing diversity, you will likely require more runs.
-Check relevant literature to determine what a good depth for your work may be.
-This pipeline will use data sequenced at a 1x sequencing depth.
+How many sequencing runs (or what depth) do you require per sample?
+The standard number of sequencing runs per sample is 10,000 or 1x depth, which tends to be sufficient (Lundin et al. 2012).
+You will likely need more runs if you desire high sequencing diversity.
+Examine relevant literature to determine what a good depth for your work may be.

 ### Primer Bias: